 - Makes 12 cupcakes, or 1-1/2 or double the recipe for a Bundt cake pan or 9×13 pan.

 - If made with Gluten Free or Einkorn Flour, being sure to include the correct binder to compensate for gluten.
-Contact me for additional info if you use Einkorn.
+To see this recipe using Einkorn, see my February 1, 2017 post.

 - You can make vegan vanilla or chocolate butter cream frosting using your choice of nut milk and an alternative vegetable oil “butter”.